jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 Optional Properties
 -------------------

+This quickstart uses DeltaSpike to inject properties configuration.

+The configuration is injected by using the `@ConfigProperty` annotation

+        @Inject
+        @ConfigProperty(name = "username", defaultValue = "quickstartUser")
+        private String usernameConfig;

-The example provides for a certain amount of customization for the `mvn:exec` plugin using the system properties.
+This quickstart provides for a certain amount of customization for the `mvn:exec` plugin using the system properties.

+Example:

+        mvn clean compile exec:java -Dusername=benevides -Dpassword=xxxxx -Dmessage.count=30

+The following properties can be configured:

 * `username`